-However, it is important to remember that Vancouver is a rainshadow city, so there is a chance of showers throughout the month.
+However, it is important to remember that Vancouver is a rainshadow city, so showers can occur throughout the month.
 In fact, there are 8.8 days of precipitation in August.

 What to Pack for Vancouver in August

-If you’re visiting Vancouver in August be sure to pack your sunscreen, shorts, and t-shirts.
+If you’re visiting Vancouver in August, pack your sunscreen, shorts, and T-shirts.
 Beach weather (thankfully!) persists well into September, even if a little rain gets mixed in.

-Do know though that the weather can become quite cool and rainy at times.
+Do know though that the weather can sometimes become quite cool and rainy.
 For this reason, a sweater and a light jacket are a must.
-You’ll also do well with some long pants and some good walking shoes for all our nature.
+You’ll also do well with long pants and good outdoor walking shoes.